The stigma of Debt Needs to Change

 With the improved industry requirements in place, it is up to the debt collection agency to prove that they have made meaningful contact with the debtor before any action can be taken in terms of insolvency.
 This means that the use of services that help to locate individuals has risen substantially.

-As with all aspects of debt recovery, it is essential that finding a debtor is done in a legal and transparent way and that it can be analysed by the courts as part of the request for further action.
+As with all aspects of debt recovery, it is essential that finding a debtor is done in a legal and transparent way and that it can be analyzed by the courts as part of the request for further action.
 Failing to adhere to these requirements will result in the process being delayed and action being refused by the courts until an agency can prove that everything that could have been done has been done.

 Why you Need Debtor Tracing

-If you are keen to help de-stigmatise debt and improve outcomes for both your clients and the debtors you work with, then Find UK People is a great place to start.
+If you are keen to help de-stigmatize debt and improve outcomes for both your clients and the debtors you work with, then Find UK People is a great place to start.
 Not only do we have a 98% success rate when it comes to tracing individuals, but we can provide you with the information you need to follow up on debt, knowing that it is reaching the right person every time.

-With over 25 years of experience, our team of tracing experts know everything that is needed to provide you with the best possible service and outcomes.
+With over 25 years of experience, our team of tracing experts knows everything that is needed to provide you with the best possible service and outcomes.
 Typically, our debtor tracing service provides you with verified results in around 24 hours so that you don’t need to delay when finding a debtor.

 Our system is simple to use, and we offer a full refund for any person that we are unable to trace, helping you to ensure that your budget is only ever spent on information that you can use for the recovery of outstanding debt.